GloriaXie123/coding-for-Interview/code debugging.md

     sudo apt-get update
     sudo apt-get install build-essential gdb
     ```
-- create a dir as workspace in vscode,execute the follwing command from your command line terminal:
+- create a dir as workspace in vscode,execute the following command from your command line terminal:
   ```
   mkdir projects
   cd projects